ARTICLE ONE: NAME

 The Constitution of the Buckley Gospel Tabernacle may be amended as follows:

-- No amendment shall be allowed, however, which is contrary to the purpose of this organization or contour which destroy any Article in it’s Statement of Faith.
+c) No amendment shall be allowed, however, which is contrary to the purposes of this organization or contour which destroy any Article in its Statement of Faith.

 6.2 Amendments to the Bylaws